 As soon as we were airborne, he pulled out his phone and began playing a video game on it.
 An hour later, their mother visited them.
 The boy exchanged a couple of sentences and went back to playing his game.
 She left soon after.
 The meal was served, he put his phone away and turned on the TV instead.
-Never touching the main course, he just nibbled on the appetiser — satay chicken — ordering it multiple times but not really eating it.
+Never touching the main course, he just nibbled on the appetizer — satay chicken — ordering it multiple times but not really eating it.
 Midway through his meal, he took out his phone again and resumed his video game.
 The TV was still on.

 Some 20 minutes later, the table was cleared, his plate was full of satay kebabs and his eyes remained glued to the phone.
 Soon after, they were visited by their father.
 He seemed like a jolly person who ordered a beer right there and asked his son to shift a little so he could also sit.
 While the father and daughter still talked a bit, the boy didn’t take his eyes off the screen.

 An hour later, he put his phone away and pulled out his laptop.
 He stared at the TV screen while the machine fired up.
 As soon as it started, he was already playing a video game on his laptop.
 With all the firing, grunts and groans, it sounded like he was on a violent mission.
 Over 4.5 hours passed and we were an hour away from Delhi.
-The boy curled up in his seat, his head resting on one arm rest and his legs touching the other, and went to sleep.
+The boy curled up in his seat, his head resting on one armrest and his legs touching the other, and went to sleep.
 I wanted to put a blanket on him.
 At least, he could curl up against the length of the seat (as opposed to the breadth) and be more comfortable, I thought.
 For a moment, I contemplated getting up and reclining his seat so he could sleep on a flat bed but dropped the idea.
 Soon, we were descending and the flight attendant woke him so he could put on his seat belt.

 He pulled out his phone and started playing some video game again.
 The plane landed and he was in front of me in the line, furiously typing away at his phone.
 Probably messaging someone.
 The gentleman behind me was already (loudly) talking to someone on the phone.

-I wonder what the heck has digital revolution done to us.
+I wonder what the heck digital revolution has done to us.

-I’m not suggesting that by not playing with other kids in the street, by not reading books, or by spending majority of their time married to the screen, the children of today are missing out on something great or that they will turn out any less of thinkers than the preceding generation.
+I’m not suggesting that by not playing with other kids in the street, by not reading books, or by spending the majority of their time married to the screen, the children of today are missing out on something great or that they will turn out any less of thinkers than the preceding generation.
 We just have to accept that this is the lifestyle of our present age.
-Maybe the intelligence and wisdom they’ll demonstrate as grown-ups will be different to anything we may have seen till date.
+Maybe the intelligence and wisdom they’ll demonstrate as grown-ups will be different to anything we may have seen to date.
 After all, the world’s most revolutionary startups were started by kids barely qualified to even drink in a pub.
 They were rebellious young adults.
 They too spent their time playing video games but with one key difference — a large chunk of their time and energy was invested in some constructive pursuit.

 Having said that, there’s enough data to show that more and more of today’s children (and adults) are depressed.
 And this leads me to the crux of the matter today: finding happiness in the present times.